tcoates3/dqm4hep-doc/docs/user-manual/quality-test.md

 [[An explanation of how to include references]]

 ## Writing quality tests
 Users can create their own quality tests if the included tests do not satisfy their requirements.
-Quality tests are a type of plugin -- see [here](here) for how to write and compile plugins.
+Quality tests are a type of plugin -- see [here](plugin-system.md) for more information on plugins, including how to write and compile them.

 The code for the built-in quality tests can be found in `dqm4hep-core/source/src/plugins/` and can be used as references or templates.
 Files for quality tests should be given a descriptive name in CamelCase, and end with 'Test', e.g. `ExactRefCompareTest.cc`.